 Penn GSE has a wide variety of projects and initiatives, including:

 What is the application fee?

 We encourage applicants to apply early.
-As such, application fees are waived for all submitted applications between September 15, 2015 and March 15, 2016.
+Every year our application fee is waived for all submitted applications between September 15 and March 15.
 A nonrefundable $75 fee will be imposed thereafter.